kbuckleys/spotirofi/README.md

 - Alt + Backspace takes you one page up.
 - Alt + / takes you directly to Search > All, from any depth.
 - Alt + Space takes you back to main menu, from any depth.
-- Alt + Return takes you to the currently active (played/paused) track's action menu.
+- Alt + Return takes you to the currently active (played/paused) track's action menu, from any depth.
 - Esc will close the rofi interface, regardless of where you are, and when you next open rofi again, it will remember your depth and resume where you left off.